martn2023/chess-insights-applied-ML/README.md

 - Modeling may go beyond the basics
 - Project lives on my laptop i.e. cannot be used by another team member, let alone plugged into a live product

+_This is what I'm building towards in 2025, and this project is the first step in the progression from 1 to 2_

 ### 3. Product That Serves Real World
 - A viable candidate for junior roles
 - Introduces ML Ops and infrastructure i.e. how will I make a self-contained cardboard box that will be delivered to someone else's address and magically unfold into a big-screen TV without the receiver needing to modify parts or even assemble anything

+_This is probably my ceiling given my professional goals, abilities, personality and opportunities_

 ### 4. Product That Serves Real World At Scale
 - Appropriate for senior engineers or getting things done at scale in Big Tech